 If you were comparing tablets, you'd have a section that compared them on cost, another section that compared them on battery function, and so on.
 You wouldn't have a section that discussed everything about option A, another that discussed everything about option B, and so on.
 That would not be effective at all, because the comparisons must still be made somewhere—probably by the poor reader.
 (See above for a schematic illustration of these two approaches to comparisons.)

-With the point-by-point approach, each of these comparative sections should end with a conclusion that states which option is the best choice in that particular category of comparison.
+With the point-by-point approach, each of these comparative sections should end with a conclusion that states which option is the best choice in that particular point of comparison.
 Of course, it won't always be easy to state a clear winner—you may have to qualify the conclusions in various ways, providing multiple conclusions for different conditions.

 If you were doing an evaluation report, you obviously wouldn't be comparing options.
 Instead, you'd be comparing the thing being evaluated against the requirements placed upon it, the expectations people had of it.
 For example, Capital Metro had a program of more than a year of free bus transportation—what was expected of that program? did the program meet those expectations?

 Conclusions.
 The conclusions section of a feasibility or recommendation report is in part a summary or restatement of the conclusions you have already reached in the comparison sections.
 In this section, you restate the individual conclusions, for example, which model had the best price, which had the best battery function, and so on.

 But this section has to go further.
 It must untangle all the conflicting conclusions and somehow reach the final conclusion, which is the one that states which is the best choice.
 Thus, the conclusion section first lists the primary conclusions—the simple, single-category ones.
 But then it must state secondary conclusions—the ones that balance conflicting primary conclusions.
-For example, if one tablet is the least inexpensive but has poor battery function, but another is the most expensive and has good battery function, which do you choose, and why?
+For example, if one tablet is the least expensive but has poor battery function, but another is the most expensive and has good battery function, which do you choose, and why?
 The secondary conclusion would state the answer to this dilemma.